TayfunCesur/RecordPhoneCalls/README.md

             imgbtn.setImageResource(R.drawable.microphone);
         }
     }
 User clicks listen/not listen button (First Screenshot), and via this choice CallListener service will work or stop.
+Don't forget!
+You must save this choice with shared preferences to show to user next time.

+        Intent intent = new Intent(getActivity(), CallDetectService.class);
+        SharedPreferences.Editor editor = sharedpreferences.edit();
         if (!durum.equals("Listening..."))
         {
           editor.putString(State, "Listening...");